Current Electives 2013-2014 Semester 1

 Studio Art (UPPER SCHOOL ONLY) – Because this course is required for graduation from Anacapa, it is recommended that ninth graders sign up for this one-year course.
 Open to grades 9-12 only, Studio Art instructs students in drawing and painting through directed studio projects combined with a comprehensive study of art history.
 Course goals include learning to effectively communicate ideas graphically and developing competency with different media.
 Students learn to analyze the diversity of visual expression and the principles of fine art and design in order to knowledgeably execute and critique art (including their own).
 Projects involve multiple disciplines, and students will most certainly feel proud of the growth they make in their artistic expression.
 This course has been approved by the University of California (UC) for credit for the F Category of their A-G admission requirements.
 It has also been approved for Studio Art to be taken multiple years (as Studio Art I the first year, Studio Art II the second year, and Advanced Independent Study Studio Art the third year).
 We are offering Studio Art in the afternoon this year so that more students have the opportunity to take it as an elective, either for the first time or as an extra year of UC-approved coursework.
 Because this is a full-year course, students enrolled in Studio Art first semester are expected to continue second semester.

-Study Hall In addition to individual study time, some academic assistance will also be available during this class.
+Study Hall –Students are expected to come prepared for their extended study time each day.
 Students will receive a grade but no academic credit.